GitauHarrison/notes/unit_testing/unit_testing_in_python.md

 =================================== 1 passed in 0.07s ===================================
 ```

-Notice that the statements under coverage have now reduced from 11 to 9.
+Notice that the statements under coverage have now been reduced from 11 to 9.
 The code coverage is 100%.
-If your script includes `print()` statements, you have the liberty to decide if you want them included into the tests.
+If your script includes `print()` statements, you have the liberty to decide if you want them included in the tests.